Paul Bernon: Film production

-His latest films, A Kid Like Jake, starring Claire Danes, Jim Parsons, Octavia Spencer and Priyanka Chopra, and Hearts Beat Loud, starring Nick Offerman, Kiersey Clemons, Ted Danson, and Toni Collette, had their world premieres at the 2018 Sundance Film Festival, and were released theatrically in June 2018.
+Two of his films, A Kid Like Jake, starring Claire Danes, Jim Parsons, Octavia Spencer and Priyanka Chopra, and Hearts Beat Loud, starring Nick Offerman, Kiersey Clemons, Ted Danson, and Toni Collette, had their world premieres at the 2018 Sundance Film Festival, and were released theatrically in June 2018.

+Bernon was also an executive producer on the 2018 film Support the Girls, starring Regina Hall and Haley Lu Richardson.
+He executive produced Dude (2018).
+Paul produced Good on Paper, starring Iliza Shlesinger and Ryan Hansen, which was released in 2021.
+He executive produced the 2022 film I Love My Dad.
+Most recently, Bernon executive produced the film Mother, May I? in 2023.

+Bernon is a member of the Producers Guild of America.

 Politics

 Bernon is an active volunteer in Democratic politics.
-He is Vice Chair of the board at EMILY's List, and a member of the National Finance Committee at the Democratic National Committee.
+He was the recipient of the Visionary Leadership Award from the Jewish Community Relations Council, and was a board director of MassHousing and EMILY's List.
+He was a member of the National Finance Committee at the Democratic National Committee.
 Paul was formerly finance chair for the campaigns of Massachusetts Governor Deval Patrick, Attorney General Martha Coakley, and the Massachusetts Democratic Party.